groupserver/buildout/docs/groupserver-install.rst

 Database storage
 ~~~~~~~~~~~~~~~~

-GroupServer stores most of its data in PostgreSQL.
+GroupServer stores most of its data in PostgreSQL_.
 Two passwords need to be
 set by you to protect this data.

 ``pgsql_password``